 Eating was something I definitely got to do during my visit, and of course, I had to nibble a bit of Maine lobster while I was there!
 The rehearsal dinner for the wedding was held at York Harbor Inn which I 100% recommend.
 I had a lobster-stuffed chicken dish covered in a cheesy sauce that was super tasty.
-While ours was a private party, they do have several dining options open to the public including a pub that makes you feel as if you have set sail on a large yacht.
+Ours was a private party, but they do have several dining options open to the public including a pub that makes you feel as if you have set sail on a large yacht.

 Across the street from our resort was a diner called Amore Breakfast “where LOVE is the Maine ingredient.”
-This place is busy which is always a good sign, right?
+This place was super busy which is always a good sign, right?
 The building appears to be a converted house, and it has a very homey feel on the inside with colorful red, white, and black decor.
 The service was fast and friendly, and the food was good old fashioned diner fare.
 They have bloody mary’s and mimosas on the menu too if you need something a bit stronger than coffee to get you going.

-A couple of honorable mentions include La Pizzeria which is just across the street from the baker and candy shop.
+A couple of honorable mentions include La Pizzeria which is just across the street from the bakery and candy shop.
 We took a large pepperoni back to the hotel one afternoon, and everyone was quite happy to grab a slice.
-I also had wine and antipasto at Pizza Napoli which is a little bit further down the road (not really in walking distance), but the service was also very friendly in this establishment as well.
-There are plenty of other restaurants in town to enjoy including several lobster places.
+I also had wine and antipasto at Pizza Napoli which is a little further down the road (not really in walking distance), but the service was also very friendly in this establishment as well.
+There are plenty of other restaurants in town to enjoy including several lobster places!